GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit00/unit00-02_deliverables.md

 ### Project work

-Your marked assignment will be to prepare a report consisting of an introduction, a methods part, an analysis, description of results, and discussion.
+Your marked assignment will be to prepare a report consisting of:

+- an introduction, including references
+- a methods part, including
+    a description of the hardware
+    a description of the software
+    a description of the (statistical) analysis
+- description of results
+- discussion of the results
+- references

  Additionally, there should be a a description of the setting, which should be presented in a way that is easy to understand for non-experts and allows for easy replication.
 This assignment can also be presented in form of a github page.
 You can submit group projects with up to 3 people, but each person must individually produce at least 1.5 page of text and a graph and mark it accordingly.

 Master students must additionally submit 2 pages of substantial suggestions for further development.